paxocial/vscode-mybbbridge/README.md

 # MyBBBridge

 A powerful VSCode extension for MyBB theme and template development with Git integration support.
+Originally created by Leminaw, I have overhauled this for my particular usecase.

 ## Features